Thinking about a full fringe? I got one a few months ago and here’s what you need to know

 This is not something I considered when sitting in the salon chair, but as a short section of hair, a fringe is liable to fly off in any direction that a windy day might care to take it.
 On my (many) walks over the past few months, my fringe has decided to go anywhere from straight up, in three directions at once, and even, most frighteningly, into something resembling my late 2000s side-fringe.

-I don’t know what the solution is here.
-In the winter a hat solved the problem, but that obviously doesn’t work year-round.
+I don’t know what the solution is here, especially once the winter hat is no longer needed.
 Some sort of headscarf perhaps?
 If anyone has an answer to this, please DM me on Instagram.

-This is a problem quite specific to lockdown, but obviously with the timing of my fringe, I have not seen a hairdresser since I got it four months ago.
+This is a problem quite specific to lockdown, but obviously with the timing of my fringe, I have not seen a hairdresser since I got it.
 This has meant having to muster up the courage to trim it myself, something with the potential to go incredibly wrong.

 I know it’s the opposite of what you’re supposed to do, but I have found trimming it when dry much, much easier than when it’s wet.
 When it’s wet, it’s impossible for me to gauge what length it will be when dry, and how it would actually sit.
 I’ve also managed to avoid cutting it too short by consciously stopping myself every 30 seconds or so, taking a step back from the mirror and checking how it looks.

-It hopefully won’t be a problem for much longer (I’m dying to let my hairdresser get it back to its proper shape), but it does illustrate the point that if you’re not the kind of person who wants to go to the hairdresser every six weeks, this is probably not the style for you.
+Thankfully, this hasn’t been necessary recently, my hairdresser quickly whipped it back into shape, but it does illustrate the point that if you’re not the kind of person who wants to go to the hairdresser every six weeks, this is probably not the style for you.

 On the note of maintenance, I will admit that initially, a fringe was a bit of a step-up for me.
 For context, I don’t colour my hair, it was previously all one length, and although I sometimes blow-dried it, I also quite often just let it air-dry.